doums/milcheck/README.md

 the corresponding data from the official
 [mirror status page](https://www.archlinux.org/mirrors/status/).

-The latest news are directly scraped from https://archlinux.org/.
+The last news are directly scraped from https://archlinux.org/.

 ### Why ?